jcolag/entropy-arbitrage/2024-09-19-first-duty.md

  > **BRAND**: Hello, Captain.
 I know you're a close friend of the Crusher family.

-You might recognize the admiral as [Jacqueline Brookes](https://en.wikipedia.org/wiki/Jacqueline_Brookes), known more for her stage work, but a mainstay on screen for about thirty years.
+You might recognize the admiral as {% wiki Jacqueline_Brookes|Jacqueline Brookes|en %}, known more for her stage work, but a mainstay on screen for about thirty years.

  > **PICARD**: This is an unhappy way to begin commencement.
 If you require any assistance, then the *Enterprise* is at your disposal.